KarolBukowski94/SQL_Project_Data_Analytics/README.md

 - **Role Specialization**: Globally, there's a pronounced emphasis on high-level leadership and tech/AI innovation, whereas the Polish market focuses on specialization within traditional sectors, balancing between strategic roles (Data Architect) and general data analytics positions.

 ![Top Paying Jobs](assets/1_top_paying_jobs.PNG)
-*Bar charts generated in Power BI from my SQL query results, showcasing the top 10 highest-paying data analyst roles in 2023, both worldwide and in Poland, along with their corresponding salaries*
+*Bar charts generated in Power BI from my SQL query results, showcasing the top 10 highest-paying data analyst roles in 2023, both worldwide and in Poland, along with their corresponding salaries.*

 ### 2. Skills for Top Paying Jobs
 To identify the 🔧 most in-demand skills for the highest-paying jobs 💰, I merged job postings with skills data and expand the limit of top-paying jobs to 20 to dive deeper into the market.
 This analysis reveals key competencies that employers prioritize for top-paying roles.